H G Wells - Father of Science Fiction or Boorish Philanderer?

 Our narrator stands beside the locks and explains that he can see an inn and church across the river.
 The trees on the other side must have been a lot lower in those days because we could not see them.
 In order to get a look at what he would of seen, we walked east along the tow path and crossed Desborough Channel on the bridge.
 On the far side we took a kissing gate on the left and walked north along the eastern bank of the Thames.
 After about 500m we eventually got a view of Warren Lodge Inn and St Nicholas' Church in Shepperton.
 Of course, we were on the wrong bank and a huge willow tree blocked the view of the church, but this was the best we could do.
 Very picturesque it is too.

 Back at the lock, our narrator sees the tripods coming from the direction of Chertsey, which is west of here, beyond the locks.
 He hides under water as the tripods zap all and sundry with their heat rays.
 The river water starts to boil.
 One of the tripods walks within a few yards of the narrator then gets blasted in the face by an artillery shell.
-The Martian inside is killed but the tripod totters around blindly.
-It lurches off north towards Shepperton village.
+The Martian inside is killed.
+His tripod totters around blindly, then lurches off north towards Shepperton village.

 Shepperton is on the other side of the river.
-Luckily the ferry that the narrator mentions is still there (sorry we cut off half the photo), just 50m or so from the Warren Lane car park.
+Luckily the ferry that the narrator mentions is still there (below), just 50m or so from the Warren Lane car park.
 It runs every 15 minutes - or whenever someone rings the bell - and costs just £3 return.
 The ferryman told us that his boat was an SAS landing craft in its youth.
 As we pootled across the Thames at 2mph, we had a jolt of empathy towards it.